Skip to contents

 partial

-If TRUE allows partial matching via pmatch()
+If TRUE allows partial matching via base::pmatch()

 multiple